At a Glance

 - Tasks: Join our team as a Geoenvironmental Engineer, supporting site visits and investigations.

-- Benefits: Enjoy competitive salary, growth opportunities, and a supportive work culture.
+- Benefits: Enjoy competitive salary, career growth, and a supportive work environment.

 - Why this job: Make an impact in environmental safety while working with a passionate team.

-- Qualifications: BSc in a relevant field and 0-3 years of experience required.
+- Qualifications: BSc in Geological, Geoenvironmental or Geotechnical discipline; 0-3 years experience preferred.

 - Other info: Ideal candidates should live within 30 minutes of our Newcastle office.